-5.21 After taking into account the flexibility factor and the Councils' preferred approach to losses as set out above but making no adjustment in connection with the introduction of Class E, the Councils consider the following minimum employment land needs should be met across the HMA as set out in tables 4 (industrial/warehousing) and 5 (offices) below.
+5.21 After taking into account the flexibility factor and the Councils' preferred approach to losses as set out above but making no adjustment in connection with the introduction of Class E, the Councils consider the following minimum employment land requirements should be met across the Plan area as set out in tables 4 (industrial/warehousing) and 5 (offices) below.
 The planned requirements based on the upper range of the regeneration scenario have taken into account completions between 2018 and 2023.
-In addition, as ELS forecasts up to 2038 the annual growth in space has been extrapolated to 2041 on a pro rata basis equivalent to an additional three years to match the end of the plan period.
+In addition, as ELS forecasts up to 2038, the annual growth in space has been extrapolated to 2041 on a pro rata basis equivalent to an additional three years to match the end of the Plan period (and taking into account completions 2018 to 2023).